 For these programs, see the corresponding Catalog page for required courses and more details:

 This major is designed for students interested in teaching mathematics in high school or middle school.
 The following course work satisfies San José State University's requirements for a BA in Mathematics.
-The BA- Mathematics Preparation for Teaching is approved as subject matter preparation for a single subject credential by the California Commission on Teacher Credentialing (CCTC).
+The BA- BA Mathematics Integrated Teacher Education Program is approved as subject matter preparation for a single subject credential by the California Commission on Teacher Credentialing (CCTC).
 Those who do not wish to complete one of the degree programs or individuals seeking a single subject credential in subject areas not listed must pass all portions of the appropriate Commission-approved subject matter examination(s).
-(Catalog: BA Mathematics, Integrated Teaching)

 BS Applied Mathematics, Concentration in Applied and Computational Mathematics

-This degree program is recommended for students who wish to pursue a career in statistics.
+This BS Statistics program is recommended for students who wish to pursue a career in statistics.
 This program also prepares a student for graduate study in probability and statistics.

-The concentration in statistics is appropriate for students pursuing a career involving the collection and analysis of numerical data, the use of statistical techniques to predict population growth or economic conditions, the use of statistics to analyze medical, environmental, legal and social problems, or to help business managers make decisions and carry out quality control.
+This program is appropriate for students pursuing a career involving the collection and analysis of numerical data, the use of statistical techniques to predict population growth or economic conditions, the use of statistics to analyze medical, environmental, legal and social problems, or to help business managers make decisions and carry out quality control.
 The statistics concentration also provides a solid foundation for students who plan to become actuaries.
-(Catalog: BS Applied Mathematics, Concentration in Statistics) (Pre-Approved Support Courses for the BS Applied Math Concentration in Statistics)

-For all Questions Regarding Math Minors, Please Refer to Prof. Marilyn Blockus.
+For all Questions Regarding Math Minors, please ask firstname.lastname@example.org.
 There are three minors in mathematics:

 Mathematics (Catalog: Minor - Mathematics)